-Ethics, compliance, and risk management Do you have an ethical Al framework that's compliant with regulations, plus policies to manage Al risks? processes, though not consistently applied across all AI projects) A Nothing at all in place. (e.g. no formal guidance or documentation for responsible AI usage, no oversight for AI projects, and no processes for evaluating ethical risks) B There are the beginnings of an ethical framework and compliance policies. (e.g. initial draft of ethical guidelines for usage, some awareness of data privacy regulations, but policies are informal and not enforced) Ethical framework and compliance policies are present, but some risk areas still need improvement (e.g.
+Ethics, compliance, and risk management Do you have an ethical AI framework that's compliant with UK regulations, plus policies to manage AI risks?
+A Nothing at all in place. (e.g. no formal guidance or documentation for responsible AI usage, no oversight for AI projects, and no processes for evaluating ethical risks) B There are the beginnings of an ethical framework and compliance policies. (e.g. initial draft of ethical guidelines for Al usage, some awareness of data privacy regulations, but policies are informal and not enforced) C Ethical framework and compliance policies are present, but some risk areas still need improvement. (e.g. documented policies on responsible Al use, basic compliance with data privacy standards, and some oversight processes, though not consistently applied across all Al projects) proactive risk assessments, and dedicated personnel overseeing AI ethics and compliance)

-Comprehensive ethical framework and compliance policies in place, with regular updates and a proactive approach to risk management. (e.g. robust ethical guidelines aligned with regulations, regular audits for compliance, proactive risk assessments, and dedicated personnel overseeing Al ethics and compliance)
+Comprehensive ethical framework and compliance policies in place, with regular updates and a proactive approach to risk management. (e.g. robust ethical guidelines aligned with UK regulations, regular audits for compliance,